Sydney Ideas: Gender, equity and diversity

 Dr Ben Thornber, Senior Lecturer - Faculty of Engineering & IT (Aeronautical)

-In 2015, we started to implement our Women’s Career Acceleration and Leadership Strategy.
-The strategy is designed to accelerate representation of women at all levels and addresses several key areas:
+Our Women’s Career Acceleration and Leadership Strategy is designed to accelerate representation of women at all levels at the University and address several key areas:

 We also hold an annual symposium – Women at Sydney: share, connect, change.
 Each year the symposium agenda includes inspiring talks, panel discussions and thought-provoking content presented by leaders from across the University to showcase, support and empower career success for women.